ssube/onnx-web/docs/getting-started.md

 platform.
 Execute the launch script, patiently waiting for the model conversion process to conclude.
 Post-conversion, open your browser and load the web UI for interaction.

+For more details, please see [the setup guide](./setup-guide.md#cross-platform-method).

 ### Server setup with containers

 For server administrators, onnx-web is also distributed as OCI containers, offering a streamlined deployment.
 Choose the installation method that aligns with your proficiency and system requirements, whether it's the beginner-friendly EXE bundle, the intermediate cross-platform setup, or the containerized deployment for server admins.
 Each pathway ensures a straightforward onnx-web installation tailored to your technical needs.

+For more details, please see [the server admin guide](./server-admin.md#containers).

 ## Running